Unlock deeper cycle insights and discover your unique patterns.

 Important: Clue uses servers located in the European Union to process and store your personal data.

 Your data is transmitted between your device and Clue’s servers using the HTTPS protocol for encryption.
 HTTPS is the same technology used to create secure connections for your web browser and is indicated by a padlock icon in the URL bar of your browser.

-We believe the biggest threat to the security and privacy of your data is if someone—probably someone you know—gains access to any of your devices without your consent.
-The data you enter into Clue is private and it should stay that way (unless you actively choose to share it - if you are using Clue Connect, for example, regularly review whether it still makes sense for you to share that information with the people you've connected).
+Usually, the biggest threat to the security and privacy of your data is that someone—probably someone you know—gains access to any of your devices without your consent.
+The data you enter into Clue is private and it should stay that way (unless you actively choose to share it - if you are using Clue Connect, for example, regularly review whether it still makes sense for you to share that information with the people you’ve connected with).
 We have outlined some ways to keep your devices secure below.

 Protect your device:

 i.
-Activate either PIN, TouchID (iPhone 5S-8), or FaceID (iPhone X-11) authentication for your device.
+Activate either PIN, TouchID, or FaceID authentication for your device.
 This automatically encrypts your Clue data and prevents any person from using your device without your permission.

 ii.
 Set up a feature that will allow you to erase all the data from your device if it's been lost or stolen.
 For iOS, activating this feature is a two-step process: first, you need to Activate "Find My iPhone" via iCloud (see instructions on Apple Support pages) and then enable "Erase your device" (see instructions on Apple Support pages).